DrGabor/Velodyne/README.md

 # Velodyne
-Velodyne code for KUAFU-1st, which is mainly for data parsing and analyzing.
+Velodyne code which is specially designed for data parsing and analyzing in KUAFU-1st of Xi'an Jiaotong University.